 8. Garden Tags

-One of the most popular gardening community apps.
+One of the most popular and best gardening app for Android and iPhone users.
 You can easily connect to local gardeners and experts or plant enthusiasts to gain information, and your queries answered.
 Log in your plant details and upload pictures to keep track of your horticulture.
 It also has a plant encyclopedia with more than 20,000+ plants.
 Just a pic of a leaf or flower is needed to get it indeed by more than 100,000 gardeners.
 Made to meet the needs of both allotment gardeners and succulent growers this is a must-have app.

 Best suited if you’re trying to grow and take care of your vegetables and fruits.
 Very user friendly and easy to use, you can quickly find cultivation methods of various plants.
 After you add in your plant info, you can keep a tab of its progress and growths to detect when its seedling, budding, and flowering.
 Not only that it also tells you about the correct pH level of the soil that your plant requires, the amount of sunlight, and how to properly plant the seeds in the soil.